CPA Licensure Requirements

 Courses earned at college and universities on a quarter unit calendar must be multiplied by a factor of 2/3 to convert to semester units.
 For example, 4 quarter units is equivalent to 2 and 2/3 semester units.

 Applicants must provide the CBA with satisfactory evidence of having completed a minimum of 12 months of general accounting experience.
-Specific guidelines on what kind of experience is accepted can be found on page 7 of the CPA Licensing Applicant Handbook.

 Applicants must pass the following exams

 Uniform CPA Exam in California.
 Information on the Exam can be found here.

 The Professional Ethics for CPAs (PETH) exam.
 Information on the exam can be found here.

 Possess a valid United States Social Security Number of Individual Taxpayer Identification Number.

 All applicants must have a criminal background check conducted by the California Department of Justice and the Federal Bureau of Investigation.
 Once the CBA has received your application and fee, CBA staff will provide an acknowledgement email that includes instructions to complete the fingerprinting process.

 Additional Information on CPA Licensure in California